HISTORY OF FLAG DAY

 June 14 is the day the United States celebrates Flag Day.
 While it may not be as widely celebrated as other American holidays, it is one of the oldest.
 It was resolved by the Second Continental Congress in 1777, even before the conclusion of the American War of Independence, the Revolutionary War.

 In 1885, BJ Cigrand, a Wisconsin schoolteacher, initiated a “Flag Birthday” for his students on June 14.
 His continual promotion of this “Flag Day” inspired New York kindergarten teacher George Balch in 1889 to have similar observances for his students.
 The State Board of Education for New York followed suit.
-The Betsy Ross House in Philadelphia had a Flag Day in 1891, and the following year so did the New York Society of the Sons of the Revolution.
+The Betsy Ross House in Philadelphia had a Flag Day in 1891, and the New York Society of the Sons of the Revolution the following year.
 Other state organizations in New York, Pennsylvania, and Illinois followed suit.

 National Flag Day

 A hundred years ago, in 1916, President Woodrow Wilson set June 14 as the official Flag Day by proclamation, and Congress established it in 1949.
 The “Stars and Stripes” represented the symbol of America and was initially created by Betsy Ross in Philadelphia.
 The red, white, and blue flag became a popular rallying point throughout American history.
 In 1894 300,000 children participated in Flag Day celebrations in several parks in Chicago.

 The flag is often featured on other holidays: Memorial Day, Veterans Day, Patriot Day, and Independence Day.
 It appears on military and police uniforms and is the symbol of American troops who have fought in wars overseas.
 But it goes back to the beginning of America’s national history.

 Pivotal Commentary on the New Nation